mozman/steputils/README.md

 Contribution
 ------------

-The source code of ifc4data can be found at __GitHub__, target your pull requests to the `master` branch:
+The source code of STEPutils can be found at __GitHub__, target your pull requests to the `master` branch:

 http://github.com/mozman/steputils.git